Murder of Brooke Wilberger: Joel Patrick Courtney

 facing 14 counts including aggravated murder, two counts of kidnapping, and single counts of rape, sodomy, and sexual abuse in connection with Wilberger's disappearance.
 Charges were filed despite the absence of the body of the alleged victim at the time; the prosecutor in the case announced that he would seek the death penalty.
 The FBI had briefly considered Courtney a suspect in two to three disappearances under investigation, but have since eliminated him as a suspect.

-It was revealed through court deposition and Courtney's confession that he had abducted Wilberger from the Oak Park Apartments parking lot on the morning of May 24, 2004.
+It was revealed through court deposition and Courtney's confession that he had abducted Wilberger from the Oaks Park Apartments parking lot on the morning of May 24, 2004.
 He then drove her into the woods outside of town.
 He returned to town to buy food while he still had Wilberger bound in his van.
 According to Courtney, he kept her alive throughout the night before raping her the next morning.
 He then bludgeoned her to death when she tried to fight off the rape.